 1. Giorgio de Chirico Was an Outsider

 From the beginning of his career De Chirico was an outsider figure, who made work outside the mainstream avant-garde styles.
-Born in Italy, he moved to Paris in 1911, where he was immersed in the rising styles of Cubism and Fauvism.
+Born in Greece, he moved to Paris in 1911, where he was immersed in the rising styles of Cubism and Fauvism.
 De Chirico undoubtedly absorbed influences from these styles.
 But he also forged his own unique path, making art that was distinctly different from those around him.
 In contrast with his contemporaries, De Chirico moved away from painting literal depictions of the real world.
 Instead he chose to escape into dream-like realm of fantasy.

 The radical poet Guillaume Apollinaire spotted De Chirico’s talent early on.
 Apollinaire wrote in a review of an exhibition by the young De Chirico: “The art of this young painter is an interior and cerebral art which bears no relation to that of the painters of recent years.”